Lachlan Ilias

-Lachlan Ilias (born 9 May 2000) is a international rugby league footballer who plays as a for the Gold Coast Titans in the National Rugby League (NRL).
+Lachlan Ilias (born 9 May 2000) is a international rugby league footballer who plays as a or for the Gold Coast Titans in the National Rugby League (NRL).

+He previously played for the South Sydney Rabbitohs and St. George Illawarra Dragons in the NRL.

 Background

-Ilias was born in Australia, but is of Greek, Italian, and German heritage.
+Ilias was born in Australia, and is of Greek, Italian, and German heritage.
 He grew up in the Sydney suburb of Five Dock.
 He played schoolboy rugby union for Trinity Grammar and was in the 2018 Australian Schoolboys Rugby team.
 He also played junior rugby league with Leichhardt Wanderers in the Balmain junior district.

 Career

 Early career

 Ilias signed a development contract with Wests Tigers in 2017.
 In 2018, after a meeting with Anthony Seibold, Ilias transferred to the South Sydney Rabbitohs for the 2019 season.

 2021

-Ilias made his debut for South Sydney at in his side's 20−16 victory over the St. George Illawarra Dragons at Sunshine Coast Stadium in round 25 of the 2021 NRL season, Ilias also scored a try on debut.
+Ilias made his debut for South Sydney at in his side's 20−16 victory over the St. George Illawarra Dragons in round 25 of the 2021 NRL season; Ilias scored a try.